 At the end of December 2020, Brethren in Christ U.S. (BIC U.S.) Leadership Council received concern that our commitment to affirming women at all levels of ministry was not being sufficiently practiced across the Church.
 Concern was also raised about hiring practices and senior pastor accountability relating to staff.

-In response, Leadership Council has created a task force to be led by former bishop Pauline Peifer with additional members being appointed in the coming weeks.
+In response, the Brethren in Christ U.S. has commissioned an independent task force to explore and address issues of injustice related to women in ministry with a focus on hiring practices, abuse of power, and accountability of leaders as they relate to the Brethren in Christ denomination.
+The task force is led by former bishop Pauline Peifer with additional members being appointed in the coming weeks.
 The task force will review the concerns that have been raised and provide a report with action recommendations to Leadership Council.

 The goals of this task force align with Project 250, a five-priority strategic plan that will lead the Church through 2028.
 The fifth priority of this initiative prompts us to reflect the demographic realities of our communities.
 This includes the goal of increasing the number of women and people of color serving in assigned ministry roles and on denominational governing boards.